An Explosion In Visitors Is Threatening The Very Things National Parks Try To Protect

 Loading...

-More people are visiting national parks, but fewer people are working at them
+More people are visiting national parks, but fewer are working at them

 The Park Service has been plagued by budget woes for years, and the agency hasn't had a permanent, Senate-confirmed director in more than four years.
 The Biden administration has yet to nominate anyone either.